 A man of many hats!

 Ask Justin about all-things public art and urban design; he’ll nerd out with you.
 Prior to his work with the State, he worked with the Hyattsville Community Development Corporation leading economic and arts programs managing a portfolio of development projects, business consultations, public art commissions, databases, and engaging with the community, including the Annual Downtown Hyattsville Arts (and Ales!)
 Festival.
 Prior to his work in Hyattsville, he received his Bachelors of Arts in Theatre and in Studio Art from University of Maryland-College Park.
-With a background getting his hands dirty, it’s no wonder that he paints and draws in his free time, and has been known to dabble in movement-focused performance art.
+With a background getting his hands dirty, it’s no wonder that he paints and draws in his free time at night, and has been known to dabble in movement-focused performance art.

 Flash back even further, and Justin grew up as a a skinny, high-pitched, asthmatic, artistic kid!
 All grown up, he’s slightly bigger and finally fits into his clothes!
 With his focus on community development and an innate passion for empowerment and spirituality, he aims to help other kids (of all ages) discover the joy of community and self through the body and the spirit.

 Justin and his family live in Southwest Baltimore on the Catonsville line.
 Follow Justin on Twitter @soulstrong.

 Curious to see his art-in action?
 Browse his dry media, acrylic painting, and seasonally freelances video performance art at www.justinfair.com.
 While there, you can also browse his prolific photography and online musings.